zemirco/zemirco.github.io/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

 That's not what we want.
 We want a nicely formatted String representation of our JSON object.
 That's why we need `!{}`.

-Then we need to load the content of this variable into our Angular scope.
+Then we need to load the content of this variable into our AngularJS scope.
-This is necessary for the `ng-repeat` directive as it doesn't work with variables, which are outside of the Angular scope.
+This is necessary for the `ng-repeat` directive as it doesn't work with variables, which are outside of the AngularJS scope.
 Open `controller.js` and put the following code inside.

 ```js